sirixdb/sirix/README.md

 #Sirix - a versioned storage system for hierarchical data (rooted labeled trees -- XML (and JSON in the future))

-The architecture supports the well known ACID-properties (durability currently isn't guaranted if the transaction crashes) and Snapshot Isolation through MVCC which in turn supports N-reading transactions in parallel to currently 1-write transaction.
-Supporting N-write transactions is planned as well as the current work on indexes to support a binding to Brackit which in turn supports XQuery/XQuery Update Facility.
-The CoW-approach used for providing Snapshot Isolation through MVCC is especially well suited for flash-disks.
-We support several well known versioning strategies.
+The architecture supports the well known ACID-properties (durability currently isn't guaranted if the transaction crashes) and Snapshot Isolation through MVCC which in turn supports N-reading transactions in parallel to currently 1-write transaction without any locking.
+Supporting N-write transactions is in the works as well as the current work on indexes to support a Brackit binding which in turn supports XQuery and the XQuery Update Facility.
+The CoW-approach used for providing Snapshot Isolation through MVCC is especially well suited for flash-disks (sequential writes and random reads).
+We support several well known versioning strategies (incremental, differential, full).

 The GUI provides interactive visualizations of the differences between either 2 or more versions of a resource in Sirix.
 Please have a look into my master-thesis for screenshots.